ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 | 14th | 3 or lower
 | 17th | 4 or lower

-#### Cultist of the Damned
+#### Death Denied
-Starting at 6th level, you can cast any Necromancy spell as a ritual even if it doesn't have the ritual tag.
+Starting at 6th level, you may release a burst of shadow as an action.
+This acts as the death nova spell.
+After you use this ability, you cannot use it again until you complete a short or long rest, or until you have made at least one death saving throw.

 #### Death's Touch
 At 8th level, you may use an action to target any dying creature within 90 feet with